Yellow vests and red bikinis: the hypocrisy of the Left when it comes to Pamela

 Madonna-whore complex on the Left

 Some comrades were thrilled to welcome political statements coming from all directions: punks without a school/job, or politically engaged footballers who speak about the ”money industry” they are part of.
 Because, you know, they KNOW what they are talking about.
-Then why can’t somebody like Pamela criticize the foreign policy of a country she lives in, demonstrations in France where she spent part of her life, or industry that she was a part of?
+Then why can’t somebody like Pamela criticize the foreign policy of a country she lives in, demonstrations in France where she spent part of her life, or an industry that she was a part of?

-Some comrades are full of understanding and class awareness when it comes to socio-political context in which members of the lowest class grew up – even though the latter would beat the crap out of them in the streets (you know, it’s hard for a common man to get out of his homophobic, racist or chauvinist surrounding and own skin when circumstances determined him…).
+Some comrades are full of understanding and class awareness when it comes to the socio-political context in which members of the lowest class grew up – even though the latter would beat the crap out of them in the streets (you know, it’s hard for a common man to get out of his homophobic, racist or chauvinist surrounding and own skin when circumstances determined him…).
 And yet, they don’t acknowledge – I will use a word so pretentious but ok – the ”revolutionary” step from the comfort zone made by a good-looking, boobylicious, financially stable blonde.
 If she wanted to (again, the rumors) reanimate her career, she could have done something else that doesn’t require so much critical thought.

 In all the fuss and noise about political correctness, you can’t say anything about Beyonce and her strategical Afro-American/feminist marketing prostitution, WASP Lena Dunham, and her phony pro-Hillary feminism, all blessed by the NGO ”Marxists”.

-Yes, Pamela’s activism can sometimes look infantile or annoying, and her views on #MeToo movement can sound surprisingly shallow, but how can we expect women to find courage for political – or therefore, any kind of – engagement when they will be attacked even in their traditionally comfort zone: the Left?
+Yes, Pamela’s activism can sometimes look infantile or annoying, and her views on the #MeToo movement can sound surprisingly shallow, but how can we expect women to find courage for political – or therefore, any kind of – engagement when they will be attacked even in their traditional comfort zone: the Left?

 Pamela became famous not because of the politically correct and sophisticated apostles of academic discussions (if we are to believe their words because we don’t have an insight into their four walls).
 She became famous thanks to the truck drivers and workers who kept her pictures in garages and warehouses – the same people Left claims to be fighting for, while at the same time looking with disgust upon their taste, wondering why aren’t they showing any interest for Gramsci’s views on cultural hegemony.
 Her statements, even when they come dressed in a red bikini (and maybe just because of that!), will draw attention from a crowd Left has abandoned, and in that way, one Tweet written by Pamela is worth more than five years of academic chair sitting and leftist Facebook activism.

 Mass media development has turned politics into showbusiness now more than ever and our choice of political candidates is no different than the choice of the toilet paper in a supermarket.
 Everything is politics: to determine who has the right to political judgments is a Sisyphus work, and to try and stop it is just blatant crazy.
-The secret connection between politics and leisure is a pretty notorious historical rope since always, but it seems like the Left who placed that very same critic in the first place, doesn’t know how or doesn’t want to exploit the subversive potential of politics popularization and finally – hang those who sold them the rope.
+The secret connection between politics and leisure is a pretty notorious historical rope since always, but it seems like the Left who placed that very same critic in the first place, doesn’t know how or doesn’t want to exploit the subversive potential of political popularization and finally – hang those who sold them the rope.

 This article was originally published in Croatian media: Libela.hr